api3dao/oev-docs/docs/oev/index.md

 rights to capture the OEV.
 Searchers are compensated for this activity by the liquidation incentive, which is proven to be enough.

-In API3, we believe those operating the protocol should be compensated much more - after all, they are the ones who created the opportunity.
+At API3, we believe those operating the protocol should be compensated much more - after all, they are the ones who created the opportunity.
 As such, all of the bid amounts paid are distributed back to the dApp.

-The bid amount payments happens on the target chain of the protocol.
+The bid amount payments happen on the target chain of the protocol.
 The accumulated payment amount can be easily computed from on-chain events, so there is absolute transparency in the process.
 The funds are withdrawable by API3 DAO, which will be responsible for distributing the funds.